-Between 2020 and 2022, the work of Act2 was carried out by an ASC task group which issued two national surveys, consulted broadly and hosted six national conversations.
+An ASC task group carried the work forward between 2020 and 2022.
+It issued two national surveys, consulted broadly and hosted six national conversations.
 The Project released its first report in October 2021, Act2: Considering Afresh our Life Together, alongside a series of studies, Our Life Together: Reflection on the Basis of Union, to foster reflection on our identity.

-In March 2022 the Assembly Standing Committee delivered Act2: On the Way, its report and proposals to the 16th Assembly meeting.
+In March 2022 the ASC delivered Act2: On the Way, its report and proposals to the 16th Assembly meeting.
 At its reconvened meeting in May 2022, the Assembly passed a resolution affirming the importance and urgency of Act2 and directing its focus.
 The ASC was asked to establish a new national Steering Committee and a staffed Project Unit to carry the work forward to the 17th Assembly.